Gilt457/printf/README.md

 Using variadic functions on a large project
 Printf's complexities
 Managing a large number of files and developing a suitable workflow
+This task was done by a team made of Jeraymi Anazodo and Lepatio Longtio Borel